thomas-petersen/arcolinux-logout-themes/README.md

 # arcolinux-logout-themes
 Themes for Arcolinux Logout

-New theme for arcolinux-logout based on icon theme Sardi-Ghost-Flexible-Viking
+New theme for arcolinux-logout based on icon theme Sardi-Ghost-Flexible-Viking with blur effect

 copy folder to /usr/share/arcologout/themes/